Shareholders Value Definition

 How to Maximize Shareholders Value?

 The measure of an organization’s success can be learned to the extent it goes for maximizing its shareholder’s value.
 The management of an organization should primarily focus on the interests of its shareholders while making necessary management decisions.
 There are seven drivers through which a company can maximize its shareholder value.
-These drivers are revenue, cash tax rate, operating margin, cost of capital, investment in WC (working capital), incremental CE (capital expenditure), and competitive advantage period.
+These drivers are revenue, cash tax rate, operating margin, cost of capital, investment in WC (working capital), incremental CE (capital expenditureCapital ExpenditureCapex or Capital Expenditure is the expense of the company's total purchases of assets during a given period determined by adding the net increase in factory, property, equipment, and depreciation expense during a fiscal year.), and competitive advantage period.
 The organization must not just provide a focus on profit maximization.
 Short-term profit maximization is short-lived.

 Following are the 4 ways –

-- The management of the organization must take appropriate decisions so that it is able to sell more units of goods.
-This will ultimately boost the revenues earned by the organization and as a result of this, it can declare a higher amount of dividends for its shareholders.
+- The management of the organization must make appropriate decisions so that it is able to sell more units of goods.
+This will ultimately boost the revenues earned by the organization, and as a result of this, it can declare a higher amount of dividends for its shareholdersDividends For Its ShareholdersDividend is that portion of profit which is distributed to the shareholders of the company as the reward for their investment in the company and its distribution amount is decided by the board of the company and thereafter approved by the shareholders of the company..

 - The management must take necessary decisions for decreasing or eliminating the unnecessary costs in order to boost the savings.